saidaspen/curatedrust/README.md

 # Curated Rust
 This is a guided walkthrough of the resources that I used to learn Rust.
 It is being added to incrementally as I myself learn rust over the next couple of weeks and months.

 Some of the days, there are extra material.
-This is for material that is either not free, material that does not add anything new
+These are marked as *👑 Extra* and they are for material that is either not free, material that does not add something new
-, or only elaborated on previously covered topics.
+, or stuff that is not really relevant, but which might still be interesting.

 ## Week 1: Introduction and getting started
 This is our introduction to Rust.
-It will cover a lot of the fundamentals of Rust and when this week is behind us, we will already be able to start writing software.
+It will cover a lot of the fundamentals and when this week is behind us, we will already be able to write software.
-During this week we will be watching a lot of video and we will be doing quite a bit of reading.
+During this week we will be watching video and we will be doing a bit of reading.
 Some smaller exercises will also pop up during this week so get ready to code!

 ### Week 1, Day 1: What is Rust? (~ 1 hour)